Sessions

 A performer blowing smoke rings from a device on stage

 Upper KS2, KS3, KS4, KS5.
-Presentation.
-All presenters.

 Topology is an extension of geometry focusing on properties of shapes that stay the same when they’re stretched and deformed.
 This interactive presentation introduces students to topology and explores some unusual properties of shapes.
 It features exciting demonstrations with real smoke rings, and will provide students with ideas to explore further at home or in class.
+This is shape, but not as you’ve seen it before!

 Topics: linking puzzles, Mobius loops, spherical geometry, smoke rings & fluid dynamics.